hurricanemark/DailyCodingChallenge/README.md

 ## Coding Practice

-The comment section contains date, problem's description followed by my thought on computation flow and pseudo code.
+The comment section contains date, problem's description follows by my thought on computation flow and pseudo code.

-The code section usually contain function(s) for addressing the main problem and test_func() Seldom, I would recommit update on further thoughts on improved or application of the solution.
+The code section usually contains function(s) for addressing the main problem and test_func() written for pytest module.

+Seldom, I would recommit updates on individual file with further thoughts, improvement or total rewrite of the solution.

 ## How to Run